-Welcome back to Constellation Friday!
-Today, in honor of the late and great Tammy Plotner, we will be dealing with the “Southern Crown” – the Corona Australis constellation!
+Welcome to another edition of Constellation Friday!
+Today, in honor of the late and great Tammy Plotner, we take a look at the “Northern Crown” – the Corona Borealis constellation.
+Enjoy!

 In the 2nd century CE, Greek-Egyptian astronomer Claudius Ptolemaeus (aka.
 Ptolemy) compiled a list of all the then-known 48 constellations.
 This treatise, known as the Almagest, would be used by medieval European and Islamic scholars for over a thousand years to come, effectively becoming astrological and astronomical canon until the early Modern Age.

-One of these was the Coronoa Australis constellation, otherwise known as the “Southern Crown”.
-This small, southern constellation is one of the faintest in the night sky, where it is bordered by the constellations of Sagittarius, Scorpius, Ara and Telescopium.
-Today, it is one of the 88 modern constellations recognized by the International Astronomical Union.
+One of these constellations was Corona Borealis, otherwise known as the “Northern Crown”.
+This small, faint constellation is the counterpart to Corona Australis – aka. the “Southern Crown”.
+It is bordered by the constellations of Hercules, Boötes and Serpens Caput, and has gone on to become one of the 88 modern constellations recognized by the International Astronomical Union.

 Name and Meaning:

 In mythology, Corona Borealis was supposed to represent the crown worn by Ariadne – a present from Dionysus.
 In Celtic lore, it was known as Caer Arianrhod, or the “Castle of the Silver Circle”, home to the Lady Arianrhod.
 Oddly enough, it was also known to the Native Americans as well, who referred to it as the “Camp Circle” – a heavenly rendition of their celestial ancestors.